berkeley-stat20/berkeley-stat20.github.io/README.md

 ---
 layout: home
-title: Stat 20: Introduction to Probability and Statistics
+title: "Stat 20: Introduction to Probability and Statistics"
 nav_exclude: true
 permalink: /:path/
 seo:
   type: Course
-  name: Stat 20: Introduction to Probability and Statistics
+  name: "Stat 20: Introduction to Probability and Statistics"
 ---

 # Stat 20: Introduction to Probability and Statistics